christiankurniadi/christiankurniadi/README.md

 I'm in 12th grade and I'm on my way to become a professional Front End Developer.

-I work hard to learn how to build a fully responsive websites and a simple apps, and i keep grinding and practice everyday.
+I work hard to learn how to build a fully responsive websites and a simple web apps, and i keep grinding and practice everyday.

 My expertise so far is HTML, CSS, and Javascript.